Meet Our Team

 Credentials: MA

 Hablo español, trabajo con niños y adultos.
-Guatemalan native with 13 years of experience working with all ages.
-My work is always centered on the person’s needs and personal goals, I’m trained in Stand Tray Therapy, and my therapeutic orientation is more experiential with existential influences.
+Ileana is a native of Guatemala and fluent in Spanish, with 13 years of experience working with children and adults across all age groups.
+Her approach is always centered on each person’s unique needs and personal goals.
+She is trained in Sand Tray Therapy and primarily uses an experiential therapeutic orientation with existential influences.

 Sara Ho